YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <img src="https://i.imgur.com/bspW3zi.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--To observe the logs for the Domain user's login attempts, login to the Client VM as the Domain admin user  -> type the "Windows" key + "R", and run "eventvwr" to access the Event Viewer Console.
+-To observe the logs for the Domain user's login attempts, login to the Client VM as the Domain admin user  -> type the "Windows key" + "R", and run "eventvwr" to access the Event Viewer Console.

 -Expand "Windows Logs" -> right-click on "Security" and select "Find" -> type "Audit Failure" and search for subsequent failed login attempts.